- What we offer

 Fund management activities

 The ESIF 2014-2020 regulation allows MAs to entrust the implementation of national, regional, trans-national or cross-border FIs directly to the EIB Group or other bodies, upon certain conditions.
-The EIB Group’s experience with managing funds for urban development (JESSICA) and funds for SME financing (JEREMIE) leaves us perfectly positioned to assume the role of Fund Manager.
+The EIB Group’s experience with managing funds for Decentralised Financial Instruments (DFI) and funds for SME financing (JEREMIE) leaves us perfectly positioned to assume the role of Fund Manager.